BabylonJSGuide/Generator/content/begins/Introductions/Introducing_Babylonjs.md

 ## The Playground

 This is the quickest and easiest way to make your own scene.
-Creating a 3D scene is easy, simple add a camera, lights and meshes (shapes) and you are away.
+Creating a 3D scene is easy, simply add a camera, lights and meshes (shapes) and you are away.

-The [Playground](http://babylonjs-playground.com) is web site which has everything you need to create your own scene or edit and existing one.
+The [Playground](http://babylonjs-playground.com) is web site which has everything you need to create your own scene or edit an existing one.
 More about the Playground [here](/begins/The_Playground.html).

 A template for creating a scene within the playground is;